Atol das Rocas Biological Reserve: Environment

 Water temperature is very stable at 27 to 28 C.

 The islands are remote and have not been affected much by human activity.

+Wildlife

 An estimated 143,000 birds use the atoll, mainly masked booby (Sula dactylatra), brown booby (Sula leucogaster), brown noddy (Anous stolidus), black noddy (Anous minutus) and sooty tern (Onychoprion fuscatus).
+The reserve has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant seabird colonies.